We are committed to ensuring that those facing displacement, disaster, poverty or struggling to get an education have access to the books they need.

 In September 2017, Hurricane Irma made landfall on the Caribbean island of Barbuda as a Category Five storm, devastating the island.
 It was followed just a few days later by Hurricane Jose.
 The hurricanes went on to inflict destruction on the British Virgin Islands, Dominica and the Turks and Caicos.

-Thousands of people in the Caribbean are still unable to return home following Hurricanes Irma and Jose.
-Schools, libraries and other public institutions were destroyed, and many books were lost along with those schools and libraries.
+Schools, libraries and other public institutions were destroyed and many books were lost along with those schools and libraries.

 Supporting refugees in Greece

 Greece is on the front line of Southern Europe’s refugee crisis.
-In 2016 nearly 172,000 people arrived in Greece by sea alone. (source) The people arriving from Greece need everything from healthcare to education to shelter.
+In 2018 alone, over 50,000 people arrived in Greece*.
+The people arriving from Greece need everything from healthcare to education to shelter.

-The books we provide offer the chance to continue an interrupted education, begin learning English or simply escape the challenges of day to day life for a few hours.
-We are providing books to three NGOs which support refugees in Greece: ECHO Greece, METAdrasi and InterVolve.
+The books we send offer the chance to continue an interrupted education, begin learning English or simply escape the challenges of day to day life for a few hours.
+We are providing books to a number of NGOs supporting refugees in Greece including ECHO Greece, METAdrasi and The Mosaic Project.

-So far, we have sent over 1,000 books to our partners, including Arabic phonics readers, English as a Second Language books and leisure reading books.
+In 2018 we sent 5,669 brand new books to our partners, including Arabic phonics readers, English as a Second Language books and leisure reading books.

 Supporting Syrian refugees in Lebanon